 Please Note: Adoption in Israel by non-Israeli citizens is rare and is possible only through the Israeli Central Agency for International Adoption.

-The Department of State maintains a comprehensive explanation of the intercountry adoption process in Israel which includes thorough information on these topics:
+The Department of State maintains a comprehensive explanation of the intercountry adoption process in Israel, the West Bank, and Gaza which includes thorough information on these topics:

 - Hague Convention Information

 - Who Can Be Adopted

 - How to Adopt

 - Country Information: Israel, Intercountry Adoption, Bureau of Consular Affairs

 - Immigrant Visa Process for children adopted from abroad